DevStorm9833/Unity_Engine/README.md

 This structure is now clean and focused.
 Your immediate next steps should be:

 1. Finalize Core Design: Lock this document as your "Version 1.0" design.

 2. Start Prototyping in Unity (Ubuntu):
-   · Week 1-2: Build the Zero-G Movement Prototype.
+   - Week 1-2: Build the Zero-G Movement Prototype.
 Create a player capsule with Rigidbody, script the jetpack thrusters, fuel bar, and basic grappling hook.
 This is your most critical system.
-   · Week 3-4: Build the Combat Prototype.
+   - Week 3-4: Build the Combat Prototype.
 Add the two weapon types with different fire rates and the shield/health damage system.
-   · Week 5-6: Build a Single Test Map & One Game Mode.
+   - Week 5-6: Build a Single Test Map & One Game Mode.
 Create a small space arena with one Supply Station and implement the "Annihilation" (most kills) mode first—it's the simplest.
-   · Week 7-8: Integate UI, Polish, and Bots.
+   - Week 7-8: Integate UI, Polish, and Bots.
 Add health/fuel UI, a basic main menu, and simple AI bots for your Single Player mode.

-This plan gives you a clear, actionable, and ambitious but achievable roadmap for your game.
-Do you want to dive deeper into the technical steps for Week 1 (Movement Prototype), or would you like to discuss the visual style and potential asset sources next?